 Posterior vitreous detachment

-If your retina detaches from the back of your eye, it becomes cut off from its blood and oxygen supply.
-This results in sight loss.
-Symptoms also include dark shadows and blurred vision and should be checked out urgently.
-Risk increases with age and may be greater if:
+A retinal tear can develop into a retinal detachment if it isn’t treated quickly.
+If your retina detaches from the back of your eye, it becomes cut off from its blood and oxygen supply, which causes permanent vision loss.
+Symptoms also include dark shadows and blurred vision.
+If you suspect you have a detached retina, you should seek urgent medical attention.

 Sickle cell disease